-The UW Preventive Medicine Residency will train physicians in public health and general preventive medicine, focusing on health promotion and disease prevention in communities and other defined populations.
-Graduates of preventive medicine residency programs are well-prepared for careers in areas such as local, state or federal health agencies, healthcare systems, and community-based health organizations.
-See some examples of the career paths of physicians trained in preventive medicine:
+The University of Wisconsin Preventive Medicine Residency will train physicians in public health and general preventive medicine, focusing on health promotion and disease prevention in communities and other defined populations.
+Graduates of preventive medicine residency programs are well-prepared for careers in areas such as local, state or federal health agencies, health care systems, and community-based health organizations.

 Who Should Apply to the UW Preventive Medicine Residency Program?